MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 Index optimization improves the efficiency of sorting and join operations, leading to faster query execution times.
 Efficient indexes reduce the amount of disk input/output (I/O) operations needed for query execution.
 They reduce the duration of locks and contention on data pages, allowing multiple users to access and modify data concurrently.
 Well-planned indexing strategies can also reduce the storage space required by eliminating redundant or unnecessary indexes.

-**Analyze query patterns.** Understand the query patterns that are executed on your database.
+- *Analyze query patterns.* Understand the query patterns that are executed on your database.
 Identify the queries that are frequently executed and affect performance.
 Analyzing query patterns helps you determine which indexes are most beneficial for optimizing performance.

-**Evaluate existing indexes.** Review the existing indexes in your database.
+- *Evaluate existing indexes.* Review the existing indexes in your database.
 Evaluate their usage, performance effects, and relevance to the query patterns.
 Identify any redundant or unused indexes that can be removed to improve write performance and reduce storage overhead.

-**Identify columns for indexing.** Identify the columns that are frequently used in the WHERE, JOIN, and ORDER BY clauses of your queries.
+- *Identify columns for indexing.* Identify the columns that are frequently used in the WHERE, JOIN, and ORDER BY clauses of your queries.
 These columns are potential candidates for indexing as they can improve query execution by enabling faster data retrieval.

-**Choose the right index type.** Select the appropriate index type based on your database system.
+- *Choose the right index type.* Select the appropriate index type based on your database system.
 Common options include B-tree indexes for equality and range queries, hash indexes for exact match queries, and full-text indexes for text search operations.
 Choose the index type that best matches your query requirements.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** B-tree indexes may have higher storage overhead, slower for exact match queries.
-Hash indexes aren't suitable for range queries or comparison operators.
-Full-text indexes may have higher storage requirements, slower for nontextual data.

-**Consider index column order.** When creating composite indexes (indexes with multiple columns), consider the order of the columns.
+- *Consider index column order.* When creating composite indexes (indexes with multiple columns), consider the order of the columns.
 Place the columns most frequently used in queries at the beginning of the index.
 It helps ensure that the index is effectively used for a wider range of queries.

-**Balance index size:** Avoid creating indexes on columns with low cardinality (where the number of distinct values is low).
+- *Balance index size.* Avoid creating indexes on columns with low cardinality (where the number of distinct values is low).
 Such indexes can be inefficient and increase the size of your database.
 Instead, focus on indexing columns that have a higher selectivity.

-**Maintain index usage:** Continuously monitor the usage and performance of your indexes.
+- *Maintain index usage.* Continuously monitor the usage and performance of your indexes.
 Look for opportunities to create new indexes or modify existing ones based on changes in query patterns or performance requirements.
 Remove or update indexes that are no longer beneficial.
 Keep in mind the maintenance overhead associated with indexes.
 As data changes, indexes can become fragmented and affect performance.
 Regularly perform index maintenance tasks such as rebuilding or reorganizing indexes to ensure optimal performance.

-**Test and validate.** Before implementing any index changes in a production environment, perform thorough testing and validation.
+- *Test and validate.* Before implementing any index changes in a production environment, perform thorough testing and validation.
 Measure the performance effect of index changes using representative workloads and verify the improvements against predefined benchmarks.

+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** B-tree indexes may have higher storage overhead, slower for exact match queries.
+Hash indexes aren't suitable for range queries or comparison operators.
+Full-text indexes may have higher storage requirements, slower for nontextual data.

 ### Consider data compression